NourAlhendi/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-In this project, we explored data related to bike share systems for three major cities —Chicago, New York City, and Washington.
+In this project, we explored data related to bike share systems, provided by Motive, a bike share system provider for many major cities in the United States, for three major cities —Chicago, New York City, and Washington.

 ### Files used
 CSV dataset files for the three cities: